-The financial statements of the Company have been prepared in accordance with the Indian Accounting Standards (hereinafter referred to as the 'Ind AS') as notified by Ministry of Corporate Affairs ('MCA') under Section 133 of the Companies Act, 2013 ('Act') read with the Companies (Indian Accounting Standards) Rules, 2015, as amended from time to time and presentation requirements of Division II of Schedule III to the Companies Act, 2013 (Ind AS compliant Schedule III), as applicable to the financial statements.
+The standalone financial statements ("financial statements") of the Company have been prepared in accordance with the Indian Accounting Standards (hereinafter referred to as the 'Ind AS') as notified by Ministry of Corporate Affairs ('MCA') under Section 133 of the Companies Act, 2013 ('Act') read with the Companies (Indian Accounting Standards) Rules, 2015, as amended from time to time and presentation requirements of Division II of Schedule III to the Companies Act, 2013 (Ind AS compliant Schedule III), as applicable to the standalone financial statements.

-The financial statements have been prepared on a going concern basis in accordance with accounting principles generally accepted in India.
-Further, the financial statements have been prepared on historical cost basis except for certain financial assets, and financial liabilities, derivative financial instruments and share based payments which are measured at fair values as explained in relevant accounting policies.
-The changes in accounting policies are explained in note 2 (o).
+The standalone financial statements have been prepared on a going concern basis in accordance with accounting principles generally accepted in India.
+Further, the standalone financial statements have been prepared on historical cost basis except for certain financial assets, financial liabilities, derivative financial instruments and share based payments which are measured at fair values as explained in relevant accounting policies.
+The changes in accounting policies are explained in note 2(aa).

-The financial statements are presented in Rupees and all values are rounded to the nearest lakh except when otherwise indicated.
+The standalone financial statements are presented in Rupees and all values are rounded to the nearest lakh, except when otherwise indicated.

-2.2 Summary of significant material accounting policies
+2.2 Summary of material accounting policies